lsimopoulos/Hermes-Server/README.md

 ## How to run ##

 ### Docker ###
-In  the root  of repo folder and enter the following commands:
+In  the root  of repo folder enter the following commands:

 ```
  docker build -f Hermes\Dockerfile --tag hermes-server .